 On unhealthy days, schools can use this information to adjust physical activities to help reduce exposure to air pollution, while still keeping students active.
 During wildfires, members of the school and the surrounding community can adjust their activities accordingly to reduce their exposure to smoke and particle pollution.
 Regular physical activity – at least 60 minutes a day – promotes health and fitness.
 The purpose of the school flag program is to help children continue to exercise while protecting their health when the air quality is unhealthy or when a smoke advisory is in effect.

-The Mojave Desert Air Quality Management District has launched the School Flag Program and has selected a school to pilot the program locally.
-Maple Elementary School in Hesperia has been selected as the MDAQMD’s pilot school.
-Maple Elementary was selected due to their proximity to the Cajon Pass, a major corridor for the transporting of air pollution from the South Coast Basin.
+MDAQMD launched its local School Flag Program in 2017.
+Maple Elementary School in Hesperia was selected as the program's pilot location due to its proximity to the Cajon Pass, a major corridor for the transporting of air pollution from the South Coast Basin.
 Maple Elementary is also located between the San Bernardino Mountains and the San Gabriel Mountains, and can be directly impacted by wildfire smoke.
 Smog season officially begins on May 1st and runs through the end of October.

-The School Flag Program is available to any school located within the MDAQMD’s boundaries (which consist of the High Desert portion of San Bernardino County and the Palo Verde Valley of Riverside County) may apply for the School Flag Program.
+The School Flag Program is available to any school located within MDAQMD’s boundaries (which consists of the High Desert portion of San Bernardino County and the Palo Verde Valley of Riverside County).
 The MDAQMD will provide qualifying school sites with a set of (5) School Flags, Coordinators Handbook, training, and resources to AIRNow’s School Flag Program which provides student activities and educates staff, students, parents, and surrounding community about the program.